Yomin/librj/README.md

 * returns successively all field/key sets from the current record
 * the current field is memorized with the internal variable 'field'
 * every time the matching record is memorized the 'field' variable is reset

+## Config Methods

+The config methods are simplified versions of the standard methods where as record key always 'section' is used.